buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

       * ``dirty=foo``: `--dirty=foo`

 ``config`` (optional)
-   A dict of git configuration settings to pass to the remote git commands.
+   A dict of Git configuration settings to pass to the remote Git commands.

 ``sshPrivateKey`` (optional)
-   The private key to use when running git for fetch operations.
+   The private key to use when running Git for fetch operations.
    The ssh utility must be in the system path in order to use this option.
-   On Windows only git distribution that embeds MINGW has been tested (as of July 2017 the official distribution is MINGW-based).
+   On Windows only Git distribution that embeds MINGW has been tested (as of July 2017 the official distribution is MINGW-based).
    The worker must either have the host in the known hosts file or the host key must be specified via the `sshHostKey` option.

 ``sshHostKey`` (optional)